• Skip to primary navigation

 So what do you eat with borek?
 Traditionally, it is paired either with tea or ayran in Turkey.

-If you want to serve it as a lunch or dinner meal, you can serve it with Turkish coban salad or white bean salad piyaz.
+If you want to serve it as a lunch or dinner meal, you can serve it with Turkish coban salad, kisir salad or white bean salad piyaz.
 And a bowl of red lentil soup would be a nice match too.

 A big stack of Turkish borek slices photographed from front view